SK

 The result

-She cancelled two unused tools, recovering $156 per year that had been quietly charging.
-Three weeks before her Figma annual renewal, she received a reminder and used the lead time to contact Figma and negotiate a 20% discount on the renewal.
-Her total savings in the first three months came to $247.
+She cancelled unused tools that had been quietly charging.
+Three weeks before her Figma annual renewal, she received a reminder and used the lead time to contact Figma about the renewal instead of letting it auto-renew without review.

 2